We were sitting in Arby’s when it happened—a song played through the speakers that deeply touched my mother.

 While he paid, I scanned the area.
 It was right there, sitting on the counter.
 There was no way one could miss it: a Josh Groban CD.
 I gasped, picked it up and flipped it over, all in one fluid movement, in search of my mama’s song.
-It wasn’t there—wrong cd.
+It wasn’t there—the wrong cd.

 I couldn’t help but notice, though, that the names of the songs sounded secular rather than spiritual.
 I asked my friend if he knew this artist.
 He did.
-Not only did he know the artist, my friend also knew that Josh Groban is not a primarily Christian artist.
+Not only did he know the artist, but my friend also knew that Josh Groban is not a primarily Christian artist.
 I was shocked.

 The lyrics to “You Raise Me Up” scrolled in my mind.
-Not once does Groban mention Jesus, God or Savior.
+Not once does Groban mention Jesus, God our Savior.
 I was speechless.
 I thought about my faith journey and the people I have met along the Way.

 Working at HRC, I am joining hands daily with more and more friends from the LGBT community—the very ones some deem unholy, unrighteous, unfit for the Kingdom.

-By holding their hands in mine, I have come to learn that those who some of us view as unworthy have a rightful place not only in society, but also at the very foot of the Cross.
+By holding their hands in mine, I have come to learn that those who some of us view as unworthy have a rightful place not only in society but also at the very foot of the Cross.